 Becoming a Client

 In order to operate effectively and strategically, the clinic operates on a project basis – projects are selected in advance by the clinic’s advisory committee and then clients are accepted only if their file fits within the objective of an existing project.
+The clinic operates exclusively on a referral basis, and identifies potential files through outreach from the legal community, academic community, and civil society organizations.

 Our mandate requires us to select projects that: